vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 ##### Import Rules for Content Types

-For import operations (pushing content), all local objects that are available in the `./src` directory are imported and the `content.yaml` file is not taken into consideration.
+For import operations (pushing content), all local objects that are available in the `./src` directory of the project are imported and the content descriptor from the `content.yaml` file is not taken into consideration.

 ##### Export Rules for Content Types